Arriva Herts & Essex: Hitchin/Stevenage

 The Hitchin depot was a depot of United Counties acquired by LDT in 1987.

 Hitchin services have been worked from Stevenage garage since January 2007 following the closure of the old former United Counties garage in Fishponds Road.
 Services around the Hitchin area have been reduced, and many are operated by other contractors including Centrebus.

 When London Country Bus Services was broken up in 1986, the Stevenage depot passed to London Country North East, sold in 1988 to AJS Group who established the Sovereign brand.
 Most of the operation was sold in 1990 to Luton & District Transport, and therefore became part of Arriva in 1996.
 In 1996 Arriva took over several vehicles and routes from Sovereign, by then owned by the Blazefield Group, in exchange for the London Green Line route 797.
 In 2004 Arriva acquired the last remaining Sovereign operation.
 Blazefield had already sold its London operations to Transdev London and its St Albans depot and routes to Centrebus.

-Arriva currently have two depots in the town; Babbage Road (ex Sovereign) and Bessemer Road.
+Arriva currently have two depots in the town; Babbage Road (ex Sovereign) and Bessemer Drive.
 The site at Norton Green closed during August 2021 for redevelopment, with vehicles temporarily moving to a new site at Bessemer Road.
 Eventually all buses operating from Stevenage will be based at an expanded Babbage Road site.

-As well as operating a number of local services, Stevenage also runs to Letchworth on route 55, Luton on the 100/101, St Albans on route 301 and the 97/98 between Hitchin and Stotfold/Baldock.
+As well as operating a number of local services, the Stevenage depot also runs to Letchworth on route 55, Luton on the 100/101, St Albans on route 301 and the 97/98 between Hitchin and Stotfold/Baldock.

 Milton Keynes

-In February 2006 Arriva bought the operations of MK Metro for £5.6 million, and operational control transferred to The Shires & Essex.
+In February 2006, Arriva bought the operations of MK Metro for £5.6 million, and operational control transferred to The Shires & Essex.
 The purchase was subsequently considered by the Office of Fair Trading for possible referral to the Competition Commission, but it decided not to.
 Vehicles and publicity for the Milton Keynes operation continued to use the MK Metro name until April 2010, when they were rebranded as Arriva Milton Keynes, temporarily using the brand name MK Star.
 The change of name coincided with a number of controversial service changes.
 Many services were improved in frequency as part of the rebranding but others were reduced or withdrawn and some journey times were increased.

-There are various local services operated, many of which serve Bletchley.
-In 2021, the depot was awarded the contract to operate routes 33/33A to Northampton and also have responsibility for route X60 to Aylesbury.
+There are various local services operated.
+In 2021, the depot was awarded the contract to operate routes 33/33A to Northampton and also have responsibility for routes X4 (previously the 150) and X6 (previously the X60) to Aylesbury.
+The depot is in Wolverton, with a storage site located nearby in Arden Park.
+Withdrawn vehicles tend to be sent there for decommissioning before being disposed of.